 The most reliable method to combine several data sources is to develop integrated species distribution models [31, 32, 33].
 Each data source was collected using different protocols, for example, the number of observers and the counting platforms vary between each survey.
 The probability of detecting all the species and all the individuals of one species at each site is dependent on the protocol used.
 Integrated species distribution models allow to take these differences into account [31, 32, 33].
 Integrated models are often hierarchical models [32], i.e. a sequence of related models ordered by their conditional probability structure [34].
 In hierarchical models, there are one or more intermediate levels involving latent variables.
 In our case, the models have a component for the observations and a component for the ecological state of our system [32, 34].
 The component for the observation is different for each data sources, while the component for the ecological state is the same across all data sources.
 The idea behind this being that each observation protocol give a different representation of the same reality.

 Depending on the available data and the specific ecological question, different classes of species distribution models can be employed.
-Occupancy models [34, 35, 36] are suitable if only detection/nondetection data are available, or if the ecological focus is on the presence or absence of a species at a site.
+Occupancy models [34, 35, 36] are suitable to use detection/nondetection data, or if the ecological focus is on the presence or absence of a species at a site.
 These models provide information on the occurrence areas of a species.
 When count data are available and the ecological focus is on the abundance of a species at each site, N-mixture models can be utilized [34, 37, 38].
-Abundance can also be modeled with distance-sampling or capture-recapture methods, but our data lack the necessary information for these approaches.
+Abundance can also be modeled with distance-sampling or capture-recapture methods, but our data lack the necessary information for these approaches (i.e. observation distance, or individual identification, respectively).
 Both occupancy and N-mixture models have a hierarchical structure and estimate detection probability.
 To guide public policy or understand species distribution, either model can be used.
-Occupancy models are more widely used than N-mixture models [39], mainly due to the type of data they require.
+Occupancy models are more widely used than N-mixture models [39], mainly because detection/no-detection data are more abundant.
 While N-mixture models can provide more detailed information, occupancy models might be sufficient in some cases [40] and could even serve as a surrogate for abundance estimation [41], particularly for rare species with low density [40].
 However, this is less likely to be the case for seabirds.
 Additionally, occupancy models are often easier to fit [40].
 Few studies have compared these two methods directly, and it would be interesting to know if the use of detection/non-detection data could be sufficient in the context of wind farm planning.

 Spatial distribution can be determined not only from count data but also from positions acquired by GPS devices [42].
 As the quantity and variety of data increase, there’s a growing trend of using diverse data types to model species distribution [33].
 However, employing a model-based approach to combine disparate data is not yet common practice.
 Movement data is traditionally used to study habitat selection through a used-availability design, which compares the proportion of observations in different habitat types to the availability of those habitats across the landscape [42, 43].
 Although not its primary focus, habitat selection analysis can also provide insights into species distribution [42].